Oliver Wyman: Services

 As a global management consulting firm, Oliver Wyman provides advice and analysis on how companies can improve their performance.
 The firm undertakes a variety of notable projects in the automotive, defense, education, energy, healthcare, telecommunications, transportation, and travel industries, but is particularly distinguished in the financial services sector.
 Through its partners, the company regularly contributes to business publications such as the Forbes, Harvard Business Review, The Financial Times, and The Wall Street Journal.
 It generates over $500,000 in revenue per consultant, a figure that is more than double the national average and comes in second only to McKinsey & Company.

 Notable engagements

 2005 Citigroup advice

-Reportedly, Mercer Oliver Wyman was the unnamed consulting firm that recommended Citigroup expand parts of their fixed income business in 2005, including in collateralised debt obligations, which led to more than $50 billion in losses during the global financial crisis and ultimately necessitated a rescue by the U.S. government.
+Reportedly, Mercer Oliver Wyman was the unnamed consulting firm that recommended Citigroup expand parts of their fixed income business in 2005, including in collateralised debt obligations, which led to more than $50 billion in losses during the 2008 financial crisis and ultimately necessitated a rescue by the U.S. government.
 The firm made similar recommendations to UBS, which expanded its CDO portfolio, suffered huge losses and had to be bailed out by the Swiss government.
 Some claim that the Wyman analysis included warnings and precautions about the structured product market.
 Mercer Oliver Wyman declined to comment in both cases, citing client confidentiality.